sol-eng/wbi/README.md

 sudo ./wbi setup
 ```

 You can also pass the `--step` flag to begin at a certain spot in the interactive flow.
-For example to start at Workbench installation:
+For example to start at the Workbench installation step:
 ```
 sudo ./wbi setup --step workbench
 ```